uccdga/website/content/about.md

 ### Welcome to The United Church of Canandaigua!

+"That All Might Know Love and Follow The Lord Jesus Christ as Their Personal Lord and Savior"

 We are made up of two denominations, Presbyterian and American Baptist.

 We are a united community of faith with a mission that all might come to know, love, and follow Jesus Christ as their personal Lord and Savior.
 We are a growing fellowship of believers who love God and love others.
 You are welcome to visit our church anytime!